 - Spend.
 (Don’t forget to check your category balances, first, of course!)

-Watch how to handle the monthly rollover in the video below:
+Watch how the Budget Nerds handle their monthly rollover in the video below:

 These actions are based purely on how much money you’ve got, not the calendar month.
 Remember, you’re not forecasting the entire month (a common misunderstanding for new YNABers).
 You’re simply making a plan for the money that you have in your bank account, right now.